-Lynn Gefen: Lynn Gefen has served as the Corporation's Chief Legal Officer and Corporate Secretary since May 2022.
+Lynn Gefen: Lynn Gefen served as the Corporation's Chief Legal Officer and Corporate Secretary from May 2022 to October 2024, and has served as the Corporation's Chief People and Legal Officer, Corporate Secretary since November 2024.
 From July 2014 to May 2022, Ms. Gefen served as Deputy General Counsel, Chief Risk and Compliance Officer and Assistant Secretary at HomeServe, a publicly traded, independent provider of home repair service solutions.
 Prior to her role at HomeServe, Ms. Gefen worked for Diageo North America, an alcoholic beverage company, from January 2011 to June 2014 and was Associate General Counsel, Chief Compliance Officer and Assistant Secretary at Citrix Systems, a technology company, from 2000 to 2009.
 Ms. Gefen received a J.D. from American University and a Bachelor of Arts from the University of Florida.